OmerBilgin21/git-clone-oma/README.md

  * See the diffs for files with appropriate colors and accounting for deletions, additions and moves.
  * Build old versions of files using the version actions I have
  * Add a revert command with the ability to go back X versions
+ * Maybe a log command to see the commit history?
+Not entirely sure if I want to do this one.

 Remaining tasks that I envisioned for this project are:
  * ~Change the file snapshop on each 5 commits as that'd increase the rebuild, commit operations and the possibility of doing history +-5 are are vastly less then within 5 operations.~ this is not a good idea with file deletions on reverts
- * Maybe a log command to see the commit history?
-Not entirely sure if I want to do this one.
+ * Concurrently build/render the diffs for the diff command